-- Only turn in a draft of a document if you would be willing to sign it and turn it over to the family as is (or have it be read out loud in court).
-Make sure all "XXs" to de-identify documents have been edited back in carefully with the correct information. - Do NOT use Google docs when writing reports even without identifying information (HIPAA violation and bad practice) - Password-protect every document and post to CALIPSO when ready (or file transfer for Dx files) - Email Clinical Supervisor once any documents are posted on CALIPSO (make sure it is set to "public" instead of "private" so supervisor can see it -- I will not know it is available unless you notify me by email) - Be professional when communicating with families and supervisor: - Parents need to sign the permission to communicate by email form if not already in file (section 1) - o Always communicate using your UVM email (not a personal email account) - Use formal greetings on the phone and email in all correspondence ("Good morning" rather than "Hey", etc.) - Refer to the child as "your son/daughter" to avoid using initials (you can note "Child's name excluded to protect privacy" at bottom of emails) - Have a professional "signature" following the email, such as: - Full name, B.A./B.S. - M.S.
-Candidate in Communication Sciences and Disorders - University of Vermont Eleanor M. Luse Center - Your UVM email address - o Print out email threads with families (or outside resources) and log in section 3 of the main file for any clinically significant information - Team Supervisory Meetings: We will meet as a team every week as an opportunity to give you streamlined feedback and guidance, to troubleshoot with your classmates and to give you an opportunity to extend what you have learned from your client to clients with other profiles.
-Please come prepared with questions each meeting, and I encourage you to "speak up" to offer helpful suggestions and to think outside the box (no "wrong" answers).
+- Only turn in a draft of a document if you would be willing to sign it and turn it over to the family as is (or have it read out loud in court). - Do NOT use Google docs when writing reports as a team even without identifying information (HIPAA violation and bad practice) - Be professional when communicating with families and supervisor: - Parents need to sign the permission to communicate by email form if not already in file (section 1) - Always communicate using your UVM email (not a personal email account) - Use formal greetings on the phone and email in all correspondence ("Good morning" rather than "Hey", etc.) - Refer to the child as "your son/daughter\" to avoid using initials (you can note "\Child's name excluded to protect privacy" at bottom of emails) - Have a professional "signature" following the email, such as: - Full name, B.A./B.S. - M.S.
+Candidate in Communication Sciences and Disorders - University of Vermont Eleanor M. Luse Center - Your UVM email address - o Scan and upload any important email threads with families (or outside resources) for any clinically significant information in Clinic Note. - Team Supervisory Meetings: We will meet as a team every week as an opportunity to give you streamlined feedback and guidance, to troubleshoot with your classmates and to give you an opportunity to extend what you have learned from your client to clients with other profiles.
+Please come prepared with questions at each meeting, and I encourage you to "speak up" to offer helpful suggestions and to think outside the box (no "wrong" answers).
+As the semester progresses, weekly meetings might change to biweekly meetings based on needs.
+Please continue to communicate with your supervisor for what you need.